jacobxperez/rams/.github/CONTRIBUTING.md

 * The layout must be clean, uncluttered, and easy to navigate.
 * The color palette must be limited to few colors such as white, gray, and black.
 This will create a sense of simplicity and elegance.
-* Typography will be a key element of the design, with a focus on legibility and readability.
-Sans-serif fonts would be used, with a limited number of font weights and sizes.
+* Typography will be a key element of the design, focused on legibility and readability, with a limited number of font weights and sizes.
 * The UI will incorporate functional elements such as buttons, forms, and menus in a way that is intuitive and easy to use.
 These elements would be designed to be visually unobtrusive, with a focus on their functionality rather than their